MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: MindShift DESIGN

+\review{This section outlines the design of the interaction flow in our application.} \review{Our interaction process needs to achieve three functions: (1) collect users' phone usage intent to identify habitual use, (2) obtain necessary information for prompt construction, and (3) display the generated content.}

+\review{Following Takeaway \textcircled{\raisebox{-.9pt} {1}} in Sec.~\ref{sub:formative_studies:mental_state}, interventions should be targeted at habitual usage.
+Since automatic detection methods are unreliable (discussed further in Sec.~\ref{sec:discussion}), we ask users to self-report, and the system only triggers intervention when the user reports habitual use.} \review{In our prompt design in Sec.~\ref{subsub:prompt_design}, we need two categories of information from users: their goals and habits, and their mental state.
+Goals and habits tend to be stable.
+So we integrated them into the app's settings page, and users could adjust them as needed.
+Mental states, however, are more dynamic.
+Therefore, we captured them through participants' self-reporting.
+In summary, each intervention episode includes three steps: (Step 1) the user reports their usage intent, (Step 2) the mental state, and (Step 3) the corresponding generated content is displayed, as shown in Fig.~\ref{fig:interaction-process}.
+Our final design is as follows:}

-\textbf{Step 1: Initialization}.
-When initiating MindShift, we ask users to set their values in four categories: (Step 1 in Figure \ref{fig:interaction-process}) career, health, life, and hobbies.
-For each category, users are asked to fill in both their goals and actions.
-This process serves two purposes: first, it provides the necessary user-specific information for our \textit{Evoking} strategy; second, it enables the creation of personalized habits in the \textit{Scaffolding Habits} persuasion strategy.
-After that, users are asked to set a blacklist of apps.
+\textbf{Step 0: Initialization}.
+When initiating the MindShift app, we ask users to complete two global settings.
+The first is to set their values in four categories: career, health, life, and hobbies, detailing their goals and habits in each.
+This process serves two purposes: first, it provides the necessary goals for our \textit{Evoking} strategy; second, it enables the creation of personalized habits in the \textit{Scaffolding Habits} strategy.
+The second is to set a blacklist of apps.
 Launching apps from this list will trigger intervention.

-\textbf{Step 2: Intention report}.
-Based on our findings in Section~\ref{sec:formative_studies}, interventions are only necessary when users are habitually using their phones.
-To collect users' intentions, we employ a self-reporting approach (Step 2 in Figure \ref{fig:interaction-process}).
-When an intervention is triggered, users are presented with three options to choose from: habitual use, instrumental use, and relaxation.
-Only when users select 'habitual use', the intervention will proceed.
-Since reporting intent itself is an intervention, driving users to reflect on their behavior, we add an exit button at the bottom of the interface to offer an exit from the app.
-It is noteworthy that detecting habitual use is beyond the scope of this paper.
-We envision future work on contextual sensing and user intent detection that can automate this process.
-We have more discussion in Section~\ref{sec:discussion}.
+\textbf{Step 1: Intent report}.
+Interventions are only necessary when users habitually use their phones (\textbf{Takeaway \textcircled{\raisebox{-.9pt} {1}}}).
+To collect users' intents, we employ a self-reporting approach.
+Every time \review{a blacklisted app is first opened during an unlock session}, users choose from three options: "Habitual use", "Instrumental use", and "Relaxation".
+Only when users select "Habitual use", the intervention will proceed.
+Automatically detecting all use is beyond the scope of this paper.
+We envision that future work can automate this process, as discussed in Sec.~\ref{sec:discussion}.